syl20bnr/spacemacs-elpa-mirror/melpa/spaceline-all-the-icons-readme.txt

 - `bookmark' [`bookmark']                           Whether or not the current buffer has been modified
 - `window-number' [`winum' or `window-numbering']   The current window number
 - `projectile' [`projectile']                       The current project you're working in
+- `multiple-cursors' [`multiple-cursors']           Show the number of active multiple cursors in use
 - `git-status' [`git-gutter']                       Number of added/removed lines in current buffer
 - `flycheck-status' [`flycheck']                    A summary of Errors/Warnings/Info in buffer
 - `flycheck-status-info' [`flycheck']               A summary dedicated to Info statuses in buffer